ShadowGry/emerald-tools/README.md

 The emerald tier sits below the diamond tier because the villager career trading level, Expert (emerald badge), is below Master (diamond badge).
 Another reason is because they are easier to aquire through trading.

 ## Download and Installation
-If you have the `JAR` file and only want to add the mod to the game, skip to Step 6.
+If you just want the `JAR` file, go to Releases and download for the version you want, and skip to Step 6.
 Otherwise, these instructions will show how to build it from source.

 ### Prerequisites
 It is assumed you have Java 17 JDK and 64-bit JVM already installed.
-For help, see the [Forge Documentation](https://mcforge.readthedocs.io/en/1.17.x/gettingstarted/) regarding the prerequisites, and also for additional information regarding the following steps.
+For help, see the [Forge Documentation](https://mcforge.readthedocs.io/en/1.18.x/gettingstarted/) regarding the prerequisites, and also for additional information regarding the following steps.

 ### Steps
 1. Clone this repository (or `Code > Download ZIP` and extract).